that explain dark matter

 * Deur's theory provides a sound theoretical basis for an explanation of the dark matter phenomena with modifications of the Newtonian gravity approximation widely used in large scale astronomy contexts, that it utilizes, because it derives these modifications from first principles.
 It does so in a way that sidesteps the overwhelming calculation difficulties of doing the full fledged calculations of gravity with a spin-2 massless graviton that has been an insurmountable barrier to other quantum gravity theories, but without inducing significant systemic error in the systems to which the theory is applies (i.e. the differences between a spin-0 graviton theory and a spin-2 graviton theory in dark matter and dark energy contexts is slight except in gravitational systems that are far from equilibrium).
 It is not mere numerology or a purely phenomenological theory.

 * While Deur's approach does not reproduce the conclusions of General Relativity as conventionally applied in the weak gravitational fields and spherically asymmetric systems where it dark matter and dark energy phenomena are observed, he does not make any assumptions about the properties of the graviton which are not utterly vanilla in the context of graviton based quantum gravity theories.
 None of the underlying assumptions from which this approach is derived contradict the underlying assumptions associated with General Relativity, except in ways generic to all quantum gravity theories (e.g. all quantum gravity theories with gravitons localize gravitational mass-energy, while classical General Relativity does not).
+He also reproduces the same results using classical, unmodified, General Relativity without a cosmological constant.

 * Deur's approach builds on the common quantum gravity paradigm of gravity as QCD squared (strictly speaking Yang-Mills squared, but QCD is an SU(3) Yang–Mills theory).

 * Basically, if Deur's approach ends up being correct, then the way that gravitational field self-interactions are incorporated into General Relativity in the Einstein's equations as conventionally applied must be subtly flawed.
-This also explains why quantum gravity researchers trying to build a quantum gravity theory that exactly reproduces Einstein's equations have failed.
-They have tried to reproduce a slightly erroneous equation and the theoretical difficulties with doing this become more apparent in the quantum gravity context.

 * Many modified gravity theories assume new scalar and vector fields in addition to the tensor field of the graviton.
 Many dark matter particle theories require a new self-interaction force between dark matter particles or a new force governing interactions between dark matter and ordinary matter, or both.
 Deur's theory, in contrast, gives rise to no new forces or fields.

 * This quantum gravity theory, in principle, replaces the three constants of general relativity plus MOND (Newton's constant G, the cosmological constant λ, and the MOND universal acceleration, a0) and replaces them with a single fundamental constant, the gravitational coupling constant (whose value has already been measured moderately precisely).
-This coupling constant is basically Newton's constant G, although possibly in different units.
-Both the cosmological constant and the universal acceleration constant of MOND can be derived, in principle, from G in this theory (although he has not done this derivation himself).
+This coupling constant is Newton's constant G. Both the cosmological constant and the universal acceleration constant of MOND can be derived, in principle, from G in this theory (although he has not done this derivation himself).
 In contrast, MOND adds one physical constant to the existing core theory, and dark matter adds at least one dark matter particle mass (and more masses in the dark matter sector such as a mass and coupling constant for a dark boson that carries a self-interaction or ordinary matter-dark matter interaction or both, are present in many versions of dark matter theories), one dark matter abundance constant, and other properties related to the dark matter particle.
-Modified gravity theories other than MOND (such as Moffat's MOG theory) often have even more new physical constants than MOND does.
+Modified gravity theories other than MOND (such as Moffat's MOG theory) often have more new physical constants than MOND does.

 * Deur's theory explains the cosmic coincidence problem in a very natural way.